What Makes our Macaron Recipe So Special?

 1. First, we boil the cane sugar syrup, adding vibrant pink coloring to give the macarons their stunning look.
 In fact, it's thanks to this important step that Oprah Winfrey recently called our macarons “almost too pretty to eat” in O Magazine.

 2. We pour the cane sugar into egg whites and whip until it's cool.
-Our pastry chefs like to add additional egg whites to the macaron recipe to enhance the finish.
-If you're wondering how our macarons get their unique, glossy finish, it's because of these extra egg whites.
+Our pastry chefs like to add additional egg whites to the recipe for an enhanced, glossy finish that makes our macarons look so unique.

 3. Next, we fold the meringue into a special mix of Marcona almond flour and powdered sugar.
 Tip: freshness matters!
 Don't skimp on any ingredients in the macaron recipe, because they are all crucial to the overall flavor.
 Always use quality ingredients, and make sure they're as fresh as possible.